dustinlacewell/pin/README.markdown

       - Teleport to a specific project. pin help [-a] [command [subcommand]]
       -  This help information.

+You can always pass the *-a* or *--all* option to help to see a list of all commands that **pin** knows about.
+However, do not expect irrelevant commands to do anything meaningful if you try to use them:

     dlacewell@scarf:~/tmp$ pin help -a
     usage: pin [-v] subcommand